 Pinnipeds, birds, and sharks and rays represent the apex predator level in CINP forested areas (Figure 4A).
-Harbor seals (Phoca vitulina) are common in CINP kelp forests where they feed voraciously on fishes (Jones 1981).
-Various species of seabirds (e.g. brown pelicans, cormorants, gulls, grebes, terns, scoters, etc.) forage on zooplankton, crustaceans and fishes within kelp forests, although it is unknown how much kelp forest productivity fuels bird populations (see review by Foster and Schiel 1985).
-In addition to the occasional pelagic shark, swell sharks (Cephaloscyllium ventriosum), horn sharks (Heterodontus francisci) and bat rays (Myliobatis californica) have been common kelp forest predators in the past, feeding on crustaceans, fishes, abalones and other molluscs (Feder et al. 1974), but their numbers are decreasing (Dayton et al. 1998).
-As a final note, southern sea otters (Enhydra lutris), paradigmatic kelp forest apex predators, feed on a diverse array of kelp forest consumers including sea urchins, abalones, other gastropods and many other invertebrates (reviewed in Riedman and Estes 1990, Estes 1996).
-Sea otters were exterminated off southern California by the fur trade during the 1800s, yet southern expansion of central California populations hint to a possible rebound in southern California sea otter populations.
-Were sea otters to re-establish populations in the CINP it is unlikely that their distribution would be impacted by deforestation, as sea otter recovery in central California has generally preceded the disappearance of sea urchin barrens (e.g. Watanabe and Harrold 1991).
+Harbor seals (Phoca vitulina) are common in CINP kelp forests, where they feed voraciously on fishes (Jones 1981).
+Various species of seabirds (brown pelicans, cormorants, gulls, grebes, terns, scoters, and so on) forage on zooplankton, crustaceans, and fishes within kelp forests, although it is unknown how much kelp forest productivity fuels bird populations [see the review by Foster and Schiel (1985)].
+In addition to the occasional pelagic shark, swell sharks (Cephaloscyllium ventriosum), horn sharks (Heterodontus francisci), and bat rays (Myliobatis californica) have been common kelp forest predators in the past, feeding on crustaceans, fishes, abalones, and other mollusks (Feder and others 1974), but their numbers are decreasing (Dayton and others 1998

+Dayton and others 1998).
+As a final note, southern sea otters (Enhydra lutris), paradigmatic kelp forest apex predators, feed on a diverse array of kelp forest consumers, including sea urchins, abalones, other gastropods, and many other invertebrates [reviewed by Riedman and Estes (1990) and Estes (1996)].
+Sea otters were exterminated off Southern California by the fur trade during the 1800s, yet southern expansion of Central California populations hint to a possible rebound in Southern California sea otter populations.
+Were sea otters to reestablish populations in the CINP, it is unlikely that their distribution would be affected by deforestation, as sea otter recovery in Central California has generally preceded the disappearance of sea urchin barrens [for example, see Watanabe and Harrold (1991)].